 Area of Focus: Woodwind

-Dr. Diane Barger is Hixson-Lied Professor of Clarinet and member of the Moran Woodwind Quintet at the University of Nebraska-Lincoln where she received the 2013 Annis Chaikin Sorensen Award for Excellence in Teaching in the Humanities.
-She is principal clarinet with Lincoln’s Symphony Orchestra, International Clarinet Association (ICA) Nebraska State Chair (2010-present), Past Artistic Director of ICA’s ClarinetFest® 2012, ICA Past-Treasurer (2000-2010) and is a Buffet Group USA Artist/Clinician.
-In addition to her work as a collegiate educator, Dr. Barger actively works with pre-college clarinetists and is involved in mentoring her cadre of clarinet instructors at Cornerstone Academy of Clarinet, LLC where she serves as Founder and Professor of Clarinet.
+Praised by critics for her “great virtuosity and flair” and “exquisite artistry”, Diane Barger is the Ron and Carol Cope Professor of Clarinet at the University of Nebraska-Lincoln, a position she has held since 1994.
+She received the 2013 Annis Chaikin Sorensen Award for Excellence in Teaching in the Humanities and the 2001 Hixson-Lied College of Fine and Performing Arts Distinguished College Teaching Award at UNL.
+She is principal clarinet of Lincoln’s Symphony Orchestra and is President of the International Clarinet Association (ICA).
+She also served the ICA as President elect (2020-2022), Nebraska State Chair (2010-2020), Pedagogy Chair (2016-2018), Artistic Director of the 2012 ClarinetFest®, Treasurer (2004-2010), and Coordinator of the High School Solo Competition (2003-2005).
+She also serves as NACWPI Nebraska State Chair and is a Buffet Crampon Artist/Clinician, a Légère Endorsing Artist, and a member of the Silverstein Pro Team.
+In addition to her work as a collegiate educator, Barger actively works with pre-college clarinetists and is involved in mentoring her cadre of clarinet instructors at Cornerstone Academy of Clarinet, LLC where she serves as Founder and Professor of Clarinet. https://www.cornerstoneacademyofclarinet.com/

-An active soloist and chamber musician, master class clinician and adjudicator throughout the United States, Dr. Barger looks forward to performing in Assisi, Italy this coming July for the International Clarinet Association's (ICA) annual ClarinetFest® where she will be performing on E-flat clarinet as a featured solo recitalist and in the American Clarinet Professor's Clarinet Choir.
-She was a featured artist at the 2012 (Nebraska), 2011 (California), 2010 (Texas), 2009 (Portugal), 2008 (Missouri), 2007 (Canada), 2006 (Georgia), 2005 (Tokyo), 2004 (Washington, D.C.), 2000 (Oklahoma) and 1997 (Texas) ICA ClarinetFests® and the 2009, 2002 and 1998 Oklahoma Clarinet Symposiums in Norman, Oklahoma.
-She was the guest artist for the 2013, 2007 and 2004 Alabama Clarinet Symposium in Birmingham, the 2001 Southern Appalachian Clarinet Retreat in North Carolina, and appeared as soloist with the Northern Arizona University in the spring of 2009 and with the Florida State University in the fall of 2002.
-A specialist in the genre of operatic fantasies for clarinet based on Vincenzo Bellini operas, Dr. Barger can be heard as a featured soloist on the International Clarinet Association's 1998 Recording Project compact disc in a performance of Domenico Mirco's "La Sonnambula" Fantasia for clarinet and piano.
-In August 2012, Barger published a CD of works by Scott McAllister entitled Bling Bling, as well as editions of Bellini operatic fantasies by various 19th-Century composers, all of which are available through Potenza Music.
+Barger remains an active soloist and chamber musician, master class clinician, and adjudicator throughout the United States and abroad.
+She was a featured artist at the 2022 ClarinetFest® in Nevada, the 2020 ICA Plays On virtual conference, the 2019 (Tennessee), 2017 (Florida), 2016 (Kansas), 2014 (Louisiana), 2013 (Assisi, Italy), 2012 (Nebraska), 2011 (California), 2010 (Texas), 2009 (Portugal), 2008 (Missouri), 2007 (Canada), 2006 (Georgia), 2005 (Tokyo), 2004 (Washington, D.C.), 2000 (Oklahoma), and 1997 (Texas) ICA ClarinetFests®, and the 2014, 2009, 2002, and 1998 Oklahoma Clarinet Symposiums in Norman, Oklahoma.
+In June of 2015, Barger taught at the Lift Clarinet Academy in Fort Collins, Colorado.
+She was the guest artist for the 2020, 2013, 2007, and 2004 Alabama Clarinet Symposium in Birmingham, the 2001 Southern Appalachian Clarinet Retreat in North Carolina, and appeared as soloist with the Northern Arizona University in the spring of 2009 and with the Florida State University in the fall of 2002.